jefflnorton/MC-Cordova-Plugin/README.md

 # Salesforce Marketing Cloud Cordova Plugin

+This plugin is a fork of the official Marketing Cloud MobilePush SDK containing a required fix for Ionic Capacitor.
+This fix will be applied to the official repo starting in version 7.2.

 Use this plugin to implement the Marketing Cloud MobilePush SDK for your [iOS](https://salesforce-marketingcloud.github.io/MarketingCloudSDK-iOS/) and [Android](http://salesforce-marketingcloud.github.io/MarketingCloudSDK-Android/) applications.

 ## Release Notes